intel/GPGMM/README.md

 # GPGMM

-GPGMM is a General-Purpose GPU Memory Management C++ library used by GPU application runtimes or middleware libraries that rely on low-level graphics and compute APIs (D3D12 or Vulkan) for "explicit" memory management.
+GPGMM is a General-Purpose GPU Memory Management C++ library used by GPU applications or middleware libraries that rely on low-level graphics and compute APIs (D3D12 or Vulkan) for "explicit" memory management.
 GPGMM is a fast, multi-threaded Video Memory Manager (VidMM) implementation that replaces what older "implicit" graphics and compute APIs (D3D11 or OpenGL) had accomplished through the GPU driver.

 * [Documentation](https://intel.github.io/GPGMM/)
 * [Changelog](https://github.com/intel/GPGMM/releases)